LEARN - DESIGN - INVENT

-We are the only Bio-MakerSpace at Penn and in the Philadelphia area, and we are open to all Penn students for personal projects as well as coursework.
+We are the only Bio-MakerSpace at Penn and in the Philadelphia area, and are open to all Penn students for personal projects as well as coursework.
 Access to the lab assumes acceptance of all lab policies and safety rules.
 Learn more about the lab in our American Society for Engineering Education paper.

 Lab courses are heavily project based, and students learn modeling, analysis, and design techniques involving physiological studies, instrumentation and circuit design, medical device development, biomechanics, biomaterials, microfluidics, and cell engineering.